 Today, I’d like to share that transition.
-I’ll share my hesitations about making the jump, what finally pushed me over the edge, and how you can know when or if it’s right for you to make the jump to a multi-Flash setup yourself!
+I’ll share my hesitations about making the jump, what finally pushed me over the edge, and how you can know when or if it’s right for you to make the jump to a multi-flash setup yourself!
+Watch the video below to learn WHY I changed (and when you should too!).

-As I mentioned in my previous blog about the Flash Tools that make my life way easier, I only like adding gear that stays out of the way and keeps me focused on serving people.
-Adding an additional Flash not only would not only complicate and clutter my headspace throughout the evening (figuring out one light seemed tricky enough!), it was more “stuff” to have to pack, unpack, setup, move around, tear down, pack, and take home.
+As I mentioned in a previous blog about the Flash Tools that make my life way easier, I only like adding gear that stays out of the way and keeps me focused on serving people.
+Adding an additional flash not only complicated and cluttered my headspace throughout the evening (figuring out one light seemed tricky enough!), it was more “stuff” to have to pack, unpack, setup, move around, tear down, pack, and take home.
 To me, this sounded like a bunch of time that could be spent with our couples and their guests!

 Thankfully, it clicked.